mcavallo-git/Coding/hardware/screws-screwdrivers/slotted-standard_flathead-is-type-of-head_shape_dimensions-sizes.md

         - Specifically, `flat-head screws` are ones which mate flushly with the surface they're being screwed into (and does not therefore specify anything about the drive type required for said screw)
       - Therefore, when attempting to reference a `slotted` or `standard` screw or driver (but *especially* when discussing screws), it is best to avoid usage of the term `flat-head` as a descriptor of the drive type, and to opt for using `slotted` or `standard`, instead

+  - ### Measuring a slotted screwdriver
+    - <i><blockquote cite="https://www.garagetooladvisor.com/hand-tools/screwdriver-sizes/"><pre>Unfortunately, the way slotted screwdrivers are measured can be frustrating, as the thickness of the tip is rarely given.<br /><br />The good news is that the width of the tip and the length of the shank are presented in the measurements provided.<br /><br />These measurements are presented as width by length (for example, 1/8" x 4").</pre></blockquote></i>

   - ### Size Chart - `Slot Drive Tool & Screw Sizes`
     - | Slotted<br />Size # | Blade Width<br />(Metric) | Blade Width<br />(SAE) | Blade Width<br />(Shorthand) |
       | ------------------: | ------------------------: | ---------------------: | ---------------------------: |